carlislerainey/adv-methods/hw/hw1.md

 * Homework 1 due.
 There is a handwritten part with lots of math problems and a printed part that has computer code, output, and some discussion.
 * Quiz 1.
 I'll choose a few representative questions from above.
 This should take about 15 minutes.
+* Go through a selection of quiz questions.
 * Discuss the replication projects.
 * Simulate from lots of different distributions in R and look at lots of histograms.
 We'll do this by having students show us their version of the probability theory homework.
 * Compute the probability of specific, compound events (e.g., dice, coins, cards).
 * Discuss how to compute the probability of events from pdfs and pmfs.
+* Lay the foundation for maximum likelihood estimation.